danigiri/boilerplate-java-webapp/README.md

 # boilerplate-java-webapp
-Boilerplate for java webapp using maven and jetty
+Boilerplate for java webapp using Maven and Jetty

 #### Installing